barbeque/sg1000/README.md

 Many new features added on the base of the v0.2, and some bugs fixed.
 This is intended to be the first public release, but the feature list is not frozen.

  * /IORD and /IOWR signals (IORQ + WR/RD) synthesized and passed to cartridge port.
 This prevented the SF-7000 from working, as did an I/O map collision with the keyboard.
 Both problems are now fixed.
  * The full 62256 SRAM is wired up, providing 32K of work RAM to the system.
 The first 8K are accessible without touching the memory management unit; the second 8K can be switched between four "pages."
 This should allow Sega BASIC and many other titles relying on SC-3000 functions to work.
-A 2K mod, matching the SC-3000, was bodged on the previous board.
+Previous boards had a 2K mod, matching the SC-3000, but this was not tested.
  * An onboard BIOS ROM socket has been added, which runs when a cartridge is not inserted (detected through the "B2" pin on the cartridge slot, which is usually connected to B1 inside cartridges)

 Known bugs: